gcorso/android_academy/README.md

 ### Contact

-If you have any question or you would like to contribute to the project, please contact us by using GitHub services or emailing us at _gabri.corso@gmail.com_.
+If you have any question or you would like to contribute to the project, please contact me using GitHub services or [Linkedin](https://www.linkedin.com/in/gabriele-corso-5b87b3136/) messages.